The Fable of the Dragon-Tyrant

-"The Fable of the Dragon-Tyrant" is a 2005 short story about ageing and death by the Swedish philosopher Nick Bostrom.
-It relates the misery inflicted by a dragon-tyrant (a personification of the ageing process and death), who demands a tribute of thousands of people's lives per day and the actions of the people, including the king, who come together to fight back, eventually killing the dragon-tyrant.
+"The Fable of the Dragon-Tyrant" is a 2005 fable about aging and death by the Swedish philosopher Nick Bostrom.
+It relates the misery inflicted by a dragon-tyrant (a personification of the aging process and death), who demands a tribute of tens of thousands of people's lives per day, and the actions of the people, including the king, who come together to fight back, eventually killing the dragon-tyrant.